onflow/sdks/README.md

 **Specifications**

-Your SDK should include API specifications.
+Make sure you also generate specifications for your SDK public API, that specification should then be linked in the documentation template.
 This requirement is to achieve better accessibility as described in the goals section.
 The codebase should be well-commented code and leverage specification generation tools available for each language.
+Try to use the standard or most popular specification syntax and generators.
+Generating specification based on comments will allow better understanding for people reading through source code, it will provide intellisense functionality in IDEs and will allow you to keep documentation updated without the need to change any texts in the docs as the references will be linked and updated.

 ## Maintaining